 The most deadly of the fentanyl analogues is carfentanil, an elephant tranquilizer 5,000 times stronger than heroin.
 An amount smaller than a few grains of salt can be a lethal dose.
 Over two million Americans are estimated to be dependent on opioids, and an additional 95 million used prescription painkillers in the past year — more than used tobacco.

+War has been going on for decades, mass amounts of opium is being produced and millions of new people are getting hooked to opiates and heroin—in some way or another—every single year.
 There is absolutely no sign of the War in Afghanistan coming to an end anytime soon and heroin production went up another 43% last year.
 As long as enemies like ISIS are roaming around in Iraq and Syria then there should be no reason to stop the war on terrorism yet.
 Even though some of us are forgetting the Taliban and Al-Qaeda, we aren’t pursuing a new monster: we’re simply unplugging.

-As long as we ask doctors for more pills to help us get through the day; as long as we decide to get stoned to get away from all the bad news; as long as we accept the propaganda and not question it; we are essentially demanding — as a collective group of global consumers — that Afghanistan stays a war zone for now and we’ll just get back to it in the morning when we’re feeling a little bit better.
+As long as we ask doctors for more pills to help us get through the day; as long as we decide to get stoned to get away from all the bad news; as long as we accept the propaganda and not question it; we are essentially demanding—as a collective group of global consumers—that Afghanistan stays a war zone for now and we’ll just get back to it in the morning when we’re feeling a little bit better.